RichardLitt/ships-log/README.md

 - `-m, --tomorrow` Make tomorrow's file
 - `-p, --path` Specify where the log file should exist
 - `-r, --routines <filename>` Add in a routine file
-- `-y, --yesterday` Print yesterday's tasks which will be added to today
+- `-y, --yesterday` Open yesterday's file
+- `--date` Open a specific date in the past
 - `--divider` Send a customer divider for parsing additional task files
   Default: `-----` on a new line
 - `--tasksfile` Add a custom taskfile to check to